yvesvandenmeerssche/wt-fixtures/README.md

 ## Uploading curated data.

 First of all, verify the settings in `scripts/config.js`.
-Among others, you should provide endpoints of:
+Among others, you should provide endpoints for:

   - A running Swarm provider instance.
   - A running WT Write API instance.

-After you're done, do the following to upload the curated data to WT:
+When you're done, do the following to upload the curated data to WT:

 ```